camptocamp/mel-dataplatform/README.md

 Targets can be defined in the `package.json` or `projects.json`.
 Learn more [in the docs](https://nx.dev/core-features/run-tasks).

+## Versioning

+The `old/mentions-legales` folder is here for versioning purposes only.
+The files contained in it do not compile with the app here, but are uploaded on the server `svc.georchestra.gs-fr-prod.camptocamp.com`.
+The details on how to access the server and upload newer versions of these files can be found here : https://github.com/camptocamp/georchestra-mel-configuration/wiki/Transferts-de-donn%C3%A9es.

 ## Want better Editor Integration?

 Have a look at the [Nx Console extensions](https://nx.dev/nx-console).
 It provides autocomplete support, a UI for exploring and running tasks & generators, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.